kixelo/Music-Event-Scraper/README.md

 # Music Event Scraper

-With this app you can scrape all incoming music events.
+With this mini app you can scrape all incoming music events.

 ## IDE application that I used for coding part
 ```